 If you don’t have a shut-off valve, you can use clamps to clamp the fuel lines to start and stop the flow.
 You will fill check for flow to the fuel pump by checking to make sure fuel is flowing through the fuel line flowing to the fuel pump.

 If fuel does not flow to the pump, you will need to check for obstructions in the fuel lines or the fuel filter.
-Once you have fuel to the pump, you will check to ensure fuel is being pumped by the fuel pump.
+Once you have fuel in the pump, you will check to ensure fuel is being pumped by the fuel pump.

 Blocked Fuel Lines

 You may have blocked fuel lines.
 If you notice fuel isn’t getting fuel to the fuel pump or from the fuel pump to the carburetor, you may have a blocked fuel line on your Craftsman.

 FIX: To clear the line, remove the fuel line and blow air through the line using a can of compressed air.
 Reinstall the line.
-Fuel line can easily be replaced with new fuel line which can be purchased on Amazon or your local hardware store.
+The fuel line can easily be replaced with a new fuel line which can be purchased on Amazon or your local hardware store.

 Bad Gas Cap

 Something as simple as a gas cap can cause your Craftsman mower to die.
 Fuel caps on are designed to vent.
 When the vent is blocked, a vacuum is created in the fuel tank which restricts the amount of fuel flowing through the fuel tank.

-FIX: Remove your fuel cap and start your lawn mower, allow to run.
+FIX: Remove your fuel cap and start your lawn mower, allow it to run.
 If your Craftsman no longer dies, this can be your problem.
 Be careful to not let any dirt or debris enter your fuel system when testing your mower without the fuel cap.

 You can try to see if you can clean the cap to allow it to vent.
 If you cannot, you need to replace the gas cap.